spkothari0/Text-Summarization-Using-LangChain-Gemini/README.md

 5. Run the code examples:

-   Run the ipynb file using the kernal that was created in above step.
+   Run the ipynb file using the kernel that was created in the above step.